meggsimum/geoserver-docker/README.md

 # GeoServer Docker

-A [GeoServer](http://geoserver.org/) Docker Image with predefined extensions.
+A [GeoServer](http://geoserver.org/) Docker Image with predefined extensions and CORS support.

 GeoServer is an open source server for sharing geospatial data.
 Designed for interoperability, it publishes data from any major spatial data source using open standards.